The Story of Captain Phil Blood (so far)

 Building a modern kit catamaran:

-Phil's new plan was to purchase a Schionning Designs 1490 kit boat then have he and his crew build the catamaran.
-The 1490 is a newly designed boat, with the great features of modern cats, including many comforts, yet she is a performance catamaran as well.
+Phil's new plan was to purchase a Schionning Designs 1490 kit catamaran which he and his crew would build.
+The 1490 is a newly designed model, with the great features of modern cats, including many comforts, yet she is a performance catamaran as well.
 That way, he could have his cake and eat it too!
 However, Phil took the existing design of the 1490 and created a 3D model so that he could make modifications.
-Once done, it turned out that Schionning Designs was willing to collaborate on making it into a new kit they would sell.
+Once done, it turned out that Schionning Designs was willing to collaborate with Phil to turn his designs into a new version of the Solitaire line, and a kit they would sell.

-The design work, engineering, and cutting of the kit are all now completed and Phil's new Solitaire 1520 kit is about to leave South Africa towards Southern California.
-Captain Blood and crew are now committed to building their 50' performance kit catamaran and equipping it with a combo hybrid/diesel propulsion system.
-The build will take two years to finish and the boat will be built in Southern California.
-Before setting sail around the world, he will do sea trails and test the boat and systems in local waters, sailing out to various islands and eventually up to San Francisco for a final test.
+The design work, engineering, and cutting of the kit are all now completed and Phil's new Solitaire 1520 kit has arrived in Southern California.
+Captain Blood and crew have now started construction of this 50' performance/cruising kit catamaran.
+Phil is equipping it with a combo parallel hybrid/diesel propulsion system.
+The boat is being built about 30 miles from the water, in Southern California, near Phil's home.
+When finished, S/V Lynx will be loaded onto a flat bed truck and driven to the ocean by freeway, where another crane will lift her into the water.
+Phil and Crew should take approximately two years to finish construction of their catamaran, the first Solitaire 1520.
+Before setting sail around the world, Captain Blood and Crew plan to go through sea trails to test the boat and systems in local waters, sailing out to various islands and eventually up to San Francisco for a final test before embarking on a double circumnavigation of planet Earth.

 Solitaire 1520 Port